-Michelle also pinpointed the following three trends for the gift and paper market which are expected to emerge in 2021.
+Michelle also pinpointed the following three pattern design trends for the gift and paper market which are expected to emerge in 2021.
 As it sometimes takes a year or two for bags to be released now is the time to jump on these trends!

 1. Handcrafted – Try exploring collage, or hand-drawn motifs from nature like animals and flowers paired with calligraphy fonts.
 The aesthetic here is a bit romantic and embraces imperfection–a visible human touch is central to the charm of this trend!

 2. 1980s and 1990s – Bold color combinations and motifs that tap into a buyer’s sense of nostalgia are key here.
 Think cassette tapes, toys, gaming devices and other pop culture references, and don’t be afraid to mix and match fonts for a playful effect.

 3. Mystic Easter – this trend offers a “mystical direction that takes inspiration from both religious themes and spring solstice.”
 Trend forecasting site WGSN suggests a “focus on subtle religious references, using Christian iconography and ancient rune symbols” and to make use of “layered colours and transparencies to create eyecatching patterns.”
 If hand-done textures are in your wheelhouse, try using “engraved and embossed techniques to add tactility to motifs” (or you can mimic these effects digitally.)